mnmnotmail/website/biz-b2b.md

 They're often badly designed, irritating users and limiting usage.
 Many such apps don't store received data locally, so depend on connectivity to the network for any use.

+Many companies operate a customer portal website, and some have added messaging there.
-Many companies send phone text messages (SMS) containing a website link where the recipient can view the actual message.
+To notify customers of new messages on the portal, it sends email or text messages (SMS) containing a URL where the recipient can read them.
-Users can't immediately determine anything about the notice, and may misinterpret it as spam or phishing.
+Users can't immediately determine anything about a message from the notice, and may misinterpret it as spam or phishing.
+When emailed, such notices face the same problems described above.
-It entails a customer-specific area (and database) on the website, which is expensive to build & operate, and a cyberattack target.
+A customer portal is expensive to build & operate, and a cyberattack target, so isn't a good option for companies not already running one.

-[Twilio](https://twilio.com/){:target="_blank"} is a major service provider for SMS.
+[Twilio](https://twilio.com/){:target="_blank"} is a major service provider for SMS & email, but doesn't currently offer anything like TMTP.

 [WhatsApp](https://developers.facebook.com/products/whatsapp){:target="_blank"}, from Facebook/Meta,
 offers a toolkit to help businesses connect with customers (especially consumers).